aaronlsmiles/ZED_Underwater_Detector/README.md

+# ZED Underwater Detector

+Modifications and enhancements to the below ZED SDK Custom Detector (YOLOv8), recalibrated for underwater use and assessment of transparent plastic bottles detection in acquatic scenes.

-# ZED SDK - Object Detection
+# ZED SDK - Object Detection (detector.py)

 This sample shows how to detect custom objects using the official Pytorch implementation of YOLOv8 from a ZED camera and ingest them into the ZED SDK to extract 3D informations and tracking for each objects.